dcs3spp/tyk-plugins-example-repo/README.md

 The repository extends the [docker-pro-demo]https://github.com/TykTechnologies/tyk-pro-docker-demo) repository.
 Further advanced configuration with MongoDB, PostgreSQL can be found there.

+An RSA key pair will be generated and stored in the _confs/keys_ folder.
+These can be used to sign plugin bundles.

 ## Plugins

 This repository contains a basic example of a plugin in the following languages: